Dyalog/ride/docs/protocol.md

 ```

 #Session control
-The initial content of the session and any output or echoed input are sent to RIDE using
+Any echoed input or interpreter output or the initial content of the session are sent to RIDE using
 <a name=AppendSessionOutput></a><a name=EchoInput></a>
 ```json
 ["EchoInput",{"input":"      1 2 3+4 5 6\n"}] // Interpreter -> RIDE